Trump, unhappy with latest peace proposal, says Iran 'figuring out its leadership'

 At least six tankers loaded with Iranian oil have been forced back to Iran by the US blockade in recent days, ship-tracking data showed, underscoring the war's impact on traffic.

-Between 125 and 140 ships usually crossed in and out of the Strait of Hormuz daily before the war, but only seven have done so in the past day, according to Kpler ship-tracking data and satellite analysis from SynMax, and none of them were carrying oil bound for the global market.
+Between 125 and 140 ships usually crossed in and out of the Strait of Hormuz daily before the war, but only seven have done so in the past day, according to Kpler ship-tracking data and satellite analysis from SynMax.
+None of them were carrying oil bound for the global market.

-Also on Tuesday, the US said it was imposing sanctions on 35 entities and individuals for their role in Iran's shadow banking system, accusing them of facilitating the movement of tens of billions of dollars tied to sanctions evasion and what it said was Iran's sponsorship of terrorism.
+Also on Tuesday, the US said it was imposing sanctions on 35 entities and individuals for their role in Iran's shadow banking system.

+The Treasury Department's Office of Foreign Assets Control also warned any firm making "toll" payments to the Iranian government or the Islamic Revolutionary Guard Corps for passage through the Strait of Hormuz would face sanctions.